tracel-ai/burn/burn-book/src/guide/data.md

 Burn provides a library of very useful dataset sources and transformations.
 In particular, there are Hugging Face dataset utilities that allow to download and store data from Hugging Face into an SQLite database for extremely efficient data streaming and storage.
 For this guide, we will use the MNIST dataset provided by Hugging Face.

-To iterate over a dataset efficiently, the `Dataloader` struct is also provided, we also need to implement the `Batcher` trait.
 To iterate over a dataset efficiently, we will define a struct which will implement the `Batcher` trait.
 The goal of a batcher is to map individual dataset items into a batched tensor that can be used as input to our previously defined model.

 ```rust , ignore